 A needle is placed directly into the shoulder and normal saline is injected through the needle.
 The deposits are then broken up and it helps flush out calcium deposits.

-ESWT(5) involves the use of a small device that delivers mechanical shocks to a person’s shoulder, close to the build-up of calcium deposits.
-These shocks break up the deposits.
-The higher the frequency of these shocks, the more effective they are.
+ESWT(5) involves the use of a small device that delivers mechanical shock waves to a person’s shoulder, close to the build-up of calcium deposits.
+This extracorporeal shock wave treatment breaks up the deposits.
+The higher the frequency of these shocks, the more effective treatment they will provide for treating calcific tendinopathy.

-This procedure is very similar to ESWT and involves a device that delivers low- to medium-energy shocks to the shoulder to break calcium deposits.
+This shockwave therapy is very similar to extracorporeal shockwave therapy and involves a device that delivers low- to medium-energy shocks to the shoulder to break calcium deposits.

 Therapeutic ultrasound

-It involves the use of high-energy sound waves to break down calcium deposits.
+It involves the use of high-frequency sound waves to break down calcium deposits.
 It is usually a painless procedure(6).

 Shoulder barbotage

-It involves the dissection of calcium deposits using an ultrasound-guided needle.
-This procedure can take place under local anaesthesia.
+It involves the dissection of calcium deposits using ultrasound guidance.
+This procedure can take place under local anesthesia.

 Surgical treatment

-Surgical treatment is required if the symptoms worsen over time.
-It involves excision of the affected area. proper medical history is required prior to surgery.
-Most surgeries to correct calcific tendonitis are arthroscopic surgeries (arthroscopy) instead of open surgery.
-The surgeon uses an arthroscope to determine the exact area where calcium deposition has occurred.
+Most surgeries to correct calcific tendonitis are arthroscopic surgeries (arthroscopy).
+It involves excision of the affected area.
+Proper medical history is required before surgery.
+In this type of surgery, a surgeon uses an arthroscope to determine the exact area where calcium deposition has occurred.
 X-rays are also used to identify the area of calcium deposition.
 Then the calcium crystals are removed from the tendons.
+Overall, the risk of shoulder surgery for calcific tendonitis includes infection, recurrence of calcium deposits, and chronic pain.

 Preventive measures

 Avoid hard lifting and overhead activities.
-You must do proper stretching prior to the exercise.
+You must do proper stretching before the exercise.
 This increases the range of motion and improves the activity of your muscles.
-Warm up and cool down before and after your workout.
+Warm-up and cool down before and after your workout.

 Maintain proper functioning of the thyroid gland.
 If you have any abnormality in the thyroid gland, you should immediately consult your doctor.
 Normal thyroid gland functioning is necessary if you want to prevent this condition.